eduard93/docx/article_en.md

-# Parsing docx with the help of XSLT
+# Parsing docx using XSLT

 The task of handling office documents, namely docx documents, xlsx tables and pptx presentations is quite complicated.
 This article offers a way to parse, create and edit documents using only XSLT and ZIP.